dgalgom/Obesity-predictor-Shiny-app/README.md

   + `Target`: BMI status, which is the target we want to predict.

 ## Model training and predictions using our Shiny app
 Focusing exclusively in the scope of this repository, we only trained one model using a C5.0 algorithm, which is a decision tree algorithm applied for classification tasks.
 After that, we observed the agreement between predicted and observed BMI status.
-Finally, we used our **Shiny** to make predictions and obtained visualizations of the predicted probabilities in real-time.
+Finally, we used our **Shiny** app to make predictions and obtained visualizations of the predicted probabilities in real-time.

 |     |Insufficient|Normal |Overweight/Obesity|
 |------------:|----|---------|---------|